Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

 Skin tones Lightroom curves 11

-Using the Targeted Adjustment Tool, add Blue to the the shadows by hovering over a dark area of the photo and hitting the up arrow on your keyboard.
+Looking at my image, the warmth of the background plants is overpowering the subjects.
+To downplay it, I’m going to return to the Blue channel.
+Then, using the targeted adjustment tool, I’ll add Blue to the shadows by hovering over a dark area of the photo and hitting the up arrow on my keyboard:

 Skin tones Lightroom curves 12